-- Engaging new champions in efforts to combat malnutrition. - Educating other potential advocates about trends related to malnutrition and overall development so they can better inform high-level policymakers at the national and county levels. - Reaching individuals who attend health conferences or professional meetings with information about nutrition. - Initiating and sustaining policy dialogue with leaders.
+- Engaging new champions in efforts to combat malnutrition. - Educating other potential advocates about trends related to malnutrition and overall development so they can better inform high-level policymakers. - Reaching individuals who attend health conferences or professional meetings with information about nutrition. - Initiating and sustaining policy dialogue with leaders.